briankrou/recipe-page-Frontend-mentor-/README.md

 # Frontend Mentor - Recipe page solution

-This is a solution to the [Recipe page challenge on Frontend Mentor](https://github.com/briankrou/recipe-page-Frontend-mentor-).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Recipe page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm).

 ## Table of contents